 Pretty soon, with enough practice incorporating these obvious leading lines in your landscape photography, you’ll start to more easily recognize the less obvious, more subtle possibilities when framing you landscapes.

-If you’re looking for more tips on creating amazing landscape photography, check out the Bluprint class Shooting Intimate Landscapes, where you’ll learn how to turn seeming ordinary landscapes into extraordinary images!
+If you’re looking for more tips on creating amazing landscape photography, check out the Craftsy class Shooting Intimate Landscapes, where you’ll learn how to turn seeming ordinary landscapes into extraordinary images!